espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 Secure Boot & Flash Encryption
 ------------------------------

-If secure boot is used without :doc:`Flash Encryption <flash-encryption>`, it is possible to launch "time-of-check to time-of-use" attack, where flash contents are swapped after the image is verified and running.
+If secure boot is used without :doc:`flash-encryption`, it is possible to launch "time-of-check to time-of-use" attack, where flash contents are swapped after the image is verified and running.
 Therefore, it is recommended to use both the features together.

 .. _signed-app-verify: